NuGet/docs.microsoft.com-nuget/docs/quickstart/includes/publish-manage.md

    ![Screenshot that shows clearing the List checkbox for a package on nuget.org.](../media/qs_create-vs-04-unlist.png)

 The package now appears under **Unlisted Packages** in **Manage Packages** and no longer appears in search results.

+> [!NOTE]
+> To avoid your test package being live on nuget.org, you can push to the nuget.org test site at [https://int.nugettest.org](https://int.nugettest.org).
+Note that packages uploaded to int.nugettest.org might not be preserved.